 When a divorce is imminent, filing first may give parents the opportunity to seek an order from the court preserving the family’s status quo for the benefit of the children.
 As part of the initial divorce petition, a spouse can ask the judge to order that the living arrangements for the children and access to joint accounts remains unchanged, so that the family’s way of life is as undisturbed as possible.
 This may prevent a former spouse from moving away with the children or emptying out bank accounts.

 In general, there are some slight advantages to filing first in a divorce case.
 If you are prepared for the divorce, you will be able to deal with your obligations in a more efficient way than if you were surprised by the filing.
 Whether you file first or second, the outcome of your divorce case should not be affected.
-An experienced family law attorney, like those at Ashby Law PLLC, can represent your interests regardless of whether you are the petitioner or the respondent.
+An experienced family law attorney, like those at Pacific Northwest Family Law PLLC, can represent your interests regardless of whether you are the petitioner or the respondent.